 Wow it’s been a whirlwind of travelling these past two months, with Dublin, Prague and the Maldives!
-In case you haven’t been keeping up with the social media (I’m most active on Facebook, Twitter and Instagram), here are a couple of features recently that I’m pretty stoked about, once again thanks everyone for your support of The Occasional Traveller, I definitely wouldn’t be anywhere without y’all!
+But in between all that travelling, I thought I’d highlight some of my recent features that I’m pretty stoked about.
+Once again thanks everyone for your support of The Occasional Traveller, I definitely wouldn’t be anywhere without y’all!

 If you pick up the November 2013 issue of Men’s Folio Singapore – it’s the travel issue (quite a good read!) and they picked out six Singapore travel bloggers to be featured and I did a little interview with them.